Lease Extension Calculator London | Leasehold Extension

 A: The right to manage is a legal right that allows leaseholders to take over the management of their building from the landlord.
 This means that the leaseholders can control the management of the building, including maintenance, repairs, and services.

-Q: Can I get a 999 years lease extension?
+Q: Can I get a 999-year lease extension?

-A: Generally, a lease that has already been granted for 999 years cannot be extended.
+A: Generally, a lease already granted for 999 years cannot be extended.
 However, if the lease has less than 80 years remaining, the leaseholder may be able to extend it by 90 years under the Leasehold Reform, Housing and Urban Development Act 1993.

 Q: How much will my lease extension premium be?